-- 6 tablespoons maple syrup, to taste (or sub any other sweetener)
+- 8 tablespoons maple syrup to taste (or sub any other sweetener)

-Place the pastry dough into a greased pie dish and use your fingers to carefully press it across the bottom and up the sides of the dish - I used a 7inch/18cm pie dish
+- Place the pastry dough into a greased pie dish and use your fingers to carefully press it across the bottom and up the sides of the dish - I used a 22.5cm/9inch pie dish

-Once the tart crust and the filling have cooled a little, carefully pour the filling into the crust
+- Once the tart crust has cooled a little, carefully pour the filling into the crust